 - 1/2 cup chopped parsley to serve

-Assess of your legume mix needs to be pre-soaked and follow instructions provided above.
+- Assess if your legume mix needs to be pre-soaked and follow the instructions provided above.

 - Heat the olive oil in a large soup pot.
 Add onions and fry for about 5-7 minutes on a medium-high heat, until translucent.

 - Add the carrots and parsnips and cook for about 5 minutes, stirring regularly.
 Next add the stock and bring to a boil.
 Now add the soaked and drained legumes as well as the chopped potato and bay leaf.